A three-stone ring has two side stones flanking the center stone, amplifying its presence and elevating it to a superior level of sophistication.

 The unusual triangular step-cut diamonds with beveled points are called “Calf’s Heads.”
 Properly faceted, Calf’s Heads have more sparkle and fire than brilliant-cut trillions while retaining a noble twinkle of a step-cut diamond.
 Calf’s Heads run the gamut of proportions, so they should be selected carefully to match the center stone’s faceting pattern.

 Brilliant cut calf’s heads look like trillions with broken tips.
 Recommendation – avoid.

-A trillion looks like something from the Twilight Zone, screaming “Don’t smoke and cut” at the cutter.
+Thanks to the glut of shallow triangular rough called macle that is hard to polish into anything decent, trillions rose to popularity in the late ’60s.
+It is no surprise that the first triangular diamond was developed in Amsterdam.
+A trillion looks like something from the Twilight Zone, screaming, “Don’t smoke and cut” at the cutter.
 Trilliant is the brand name that gave us the trillion, a generic term for any triangular diamond.

-For example, there are other brands, a patented triangular cut with completely straight sides called Trielle.
-Regardless of what condition your condition is in, trillions are not the best side stones for any ring.
+For example, other brands have a patented triangular cut with completely straight sides called Trielle.
+Trillions are a sub-par choice for a ring, no matter what condition your condition is in.

-Wildly popular in the acid haze of the ’60s and ’70s, trilliants look dated and mildly tasteless today.
+Wildly popular in the acid haze of the ’60s, trillions look dated and mildly tasteless today.
 Their points are vulnerable to chipping or shattering, the risk apparent during the diamond’s polishing and setting.

 Balle Evassee makes a dazzling five-stone ring that can complement any diamond cut in the center as long as it is long enough.
 The result is guaranteed to be stunning.